Military Retirement COLA 2026: What You Need to Know

 How is the military retiree COLA determined?

-Service members in their first year of retirement receive a partial COLA if they retired between Jan.
+Just like Social Security, the military retirement COLA is based on the CPI-W. Any service members in their first year of retirement receive a partial COLA if they retired between Jan.
 1 and Sept.
-30 to prevent the receipt of both retirement pay based on a new pay raise and a full COLA.
-This partial COLA is calculated differently depending upon an individual’s retirement plan.
-COLAs for retirees who joined the military after Aug.
-1, 1986 and who are in the Redux retirement plan are one percentage point lower.
-For more information, visit: Retirement Cost of Living Adjustments (defense.gov).
+30 to prevent the receipt of retirement pay based on both a new pay raise and a full COLA.
+This partial COLA is calculated differently depending on an individual’s retirement plan.

-When does the 2025 COLA take effect?
+When does the 2026 COLA take effect?

 Is the COLA for military retirees the same as the annual pay raise for active-duty service members?